Kenneth Barry Delclos Ph.D.

 There has been much interest and controversy in recent years concerning the potential health effects of chemical agents that affect hormone signaling, so-called “endocrine disrupters.”
 Dr. Delclos’s laboratory has been involved in studies with several hormonally active compounds to assess their reproductive toxicity and carcinogenic activity across generations and to assess the impact of developmental exposure.
-An example is a major effort to address regulatory issues on the toxicity of Bisphenol A (BPA), a compound FDA regulates primarily in food-contact materials.
-Studies were designed to address data gaps and address deficiencies in study designs in many of the existing studies and a two-year study included participation from a large group of academic investigators, many of whom are critical of the current FDA safety assessment of BPA.
-Results from these studies are informing safety assessments of BPA in the U.S and internationally.
+An example is a major effort to address regulatory issues on the toxicity of Bisphenol A (BPA), a compound the FDA regulates primarily in food-contact materials.
+Studies were designed to address data gaps and deficiencies in study designs in many of the existing studies and a two-year study included participation from a large group of academic investigators, many of whom are critical of the current FDA safety assessment of BPA.
+Results from these studies continue to inform safety assessments of BPA in the U.S. and internationally.
 Results of the studies of endocrine disrupters have also indicated the ability of dietary components to modulate or induce toxic responses.
-For example, suboptimal levels of thiamine in a mouse diet, that is, a low level not associated with any of the clinical signs of thiamine deficiency, impaired spermatogenesis.
-Also, an oral bolus of lipid administered to neonatal rats disrupted spermatogenesis, apparently through a gut hormone-mediated mechanism.
-Since analogues of a major gut hormone involved in glucose regulation — glucagon-like peptide 1 — are currently approved for use in the treatment of pediatric Type 2 diabetes and obesity, this observation may warrant further investigation as to their relevance in humans.
-Future plans for the laboratory include investigation of the reproductive toxicity of oral antidiabetic agents that are increasingly used off-label to treat gestational diabetes mellitus despite unknown long-term effects on offspring.
+For example, a daily oral bolus of lipid administered to neonatal rats disrupted spermatogenesis, apparently through a gut hormone-mediated mechanism.
+Since analogues of a major gut hormone involved in glucose regulation — glucagon-like peptide 1 — are currently approved for use in the treatment of pediatric Type 2 diabetes and obesity, this observation may warrant further investigation as to its relevance in humans.
+Currently, the laboratory is investigating the reproductive toxicity of oral antidiabetic agents that are increasingly used off-label to treat gestational diabetes mellitus despite unknown long-term effects on offspring.

 Professional Societies/National and International Groups